qoopen0815/gazebo_models/README.md

 # gazebo_models
 These models are available in the gazebo world.
-Register the file path to "models" in the environment variable before using.

 ## usage
 Register the file path to "models" in the environment variable before using.